Walter J. Dodd: Early life

+Career

 He became an apothecary at Massachusetts General Hospital in 1892, and soon after a registered pharmacist.
 Among the apothecary's duties was to take photographs of the hospital's patients.
 He quickly picked up the skills of photography, both taking photographs and developing film.

 In 1895, Wilhelm Röntgen published his paper showing that X-rays could be used to take photographs of bones.
 Dodd quickly became the hospital's radiographer.
 He built several early X-ray generators.
 He was unaware of the dangers of X-rays and, by 1898, he had required skin grafts to repair X-ray burns.

 In 1900, he entered Harvard Medical School to become fully trained as a physician, but found he needed to be away from his work to study better.
 He transferred to Vermont Medical School, where he earned his MD in 1908.

+Personal life

 Dodd had visible deformities due to X-ray exposure.
 By 1910, he had burns and scars on his face and several fingers had been partially amputated.

+Dodd died 19 December 1916, at his home in Boston.